stefaandesmet2003/ArduinoProjects/DCC/README.md

 no crashes so far

 # Accessory Decoder
-working version of a turnout decoder, see readme there
+working version of a turnout decoder
+2 versions : atmega328 & STM8
+see readme there
 ## todo
-- STM8 version
 - extended accessory (signals)

 # Feedback Decoder